 The Automatic Temporary Restraining Orders are standard in divorce proceedings and generally require the parties to maintain the status quo.
 Specifically, ATRO’s prevent the parties from:

 - Removing Children – removing their children from California without the prior consent of the other party

 - Insurance – change, cancel, encumber or modify insurance

 - Hide/Sell Property – transfer, conceal, liquidate or borrow against real or personal property

-- $ – engaging in extraordinary expenditures
+- Money – engaging in extraordinary expenditures

 In the interests of both parties having access to legal representation, ATRO’s do not prohibit the parties from hiring or paying a divorce attorney.
 Accordingly, some parties early in the divorce will use community funds to pay their attorney a retainer which the attorney will then bill against throughout the divorce.